2021 / 22 Season

 Yvette has been finding and telling stories her whole life.
 She wrote and directed her first play when she was about 10 years old, to present to her parents for their anniversary.
 Since then, she has raised two children, returned to school as an older adult, graduated from Dentistry, served in the military, and become a clown and a social activist.

-Yvette is grateful that out of the solitude, the past two years have provided many opportunities to train online with theatre, clown, and write teachers from around the world.
+Yvette is grateful that out of the solitude of the past two years, she was provided with many opportunities to train online.
+She did this with teachers from around the world in the fields of theatre, clowning and writing.

 About this play: